-- 2) To strengthen the theological voice mutually between the partner seminaries. - 3) To strengthen the academic educational standard making the African Seminary a premier seminary in Africa. - 4) To develop a more efficient and accountable system for managing and reporting on all American Church support and the handling of American visitors to Africa. - 5) To support the African Seminary's operational budget to the extent feasible until it becomes self-sufficient.
+- To facilitate close cooperation between the partner seminaries to strengthen the mission of the Church in Africa with a sound Scriptural identity. - To strengthen the theological voice mutually between the partner seminaries. - 3) To strengthen the academic educational standard making the African Seminary a premier seminary in Africa. - 4) To develop a more efficient and accountable system for managing and reporting on all American Church support and the handling of American visitors to Africa. - 5) To support the African Seminary's operational budget to the extent feasible until it becomes self-sufficient.